ErikaD88/Remote_Work_Mental_Health_Impact/README.md

 Question 4:
 How do the number of hours worked per week and regional differences impact employee productivity in remote work environments in North America vs. Asia?
 Erika Dorsainvil/Lorelei Legg/Patrick Feeney

+In North America, productivity changes are relatively balanced across the 21-40 and 41-60 hour bins, with many employees reporting "No Change" or an "Increase" in productivity.
+In contrast, Asia shows a greater occurrence of "Decrease" in productivity within these same hour ranges, indicating potential challenges associated with longer working hours in remote settings.

+Both regions have minimal representation in the 61-80 hour bin, suggesting that few employees work extensive hours.
+Despite this, productivity outcomes in this category vary significantly.
+North America shows more stable and positive productivity trends, while Asia has more variation and challenges.
+This could be due to differences in culture, workplace practices, or resources.
+These results suggest the importance of creating remote work policies and support systems that are tailored to the unique needs of each region.